mggg/VoteKit/docs/user/tutorial/1_intro.rst

    {"A": 0.7, "B": 0.3}

-While both say there is no preference for candidate C, if the latter interval is fed into VoteKit, that third candidate will never appear on a generated ballot.
-If we feed it the former interval, the third candidate will appear at the bottom of the ballot.
+While both say there is no preference for candidate C, if the latter interval is fed into VoteKit, C will never appear on a generated ballot.
+If we feed it the former interval, C will appear at the bottom of the ballot.

 .. figure:: ../../_static/assets/preference_interval.png
    :alt: png

 One of the generative models is called the **slate-Plackett-Luce